ircam-ismm/soap-score/README.md

 ## Credits

-The project has received support from the SO(a)P UPI project financed by Ircam and from the DOTS project (ANR-22-CE33-0013-01) financed by the French National Research Agency (ANR).
+The project has received support from:
+- the SO(a)P UPI project financed by Ircam
+- the DOTS project (ANR-22-CE33-0013-01) financed by the French National Research Agency (ANR).

 ## License